What is an Adjustment?

 Chiropractic corrects spinal misalignments, or subluxations, which cause symptoms such as:

 What Causes Cranial Subluxations?

 Our staff has provided care for patients whose problems have originated from a head injury.
-The first head injury can occur during childbirth, then falls in infancy resulting in the head hitting the edge of a coffee table or if the child is tumbles down the stairs.
+The first head injury can occur during childbirth.
+As well as falls in infancy resulting in the head hitting the edge of a coffee table or if the child tumbles down the stairs.
 In addition, the incidence of head injuries due to baseball bats, swings, balls, pucks, fists, sports injuries, car and industrial accidents are extremely common.
 Unfortunately, most of these patients do not receive adequate care for these injuries and their conditions deteriorate and result in chronic debilitating health problems.

 Post concussion syndrome is an excellent example of what happens when a head injury is not corrected.

 The injury to the head is sufficient enough to cause temporary unconsciousness in some cases.
 The patient survives, but has many acute symptoms such as headaches, blurred vision, ringing in the ears, speech difficulties, memory lapses, brain fog, emotional irregularities, decreased reflexes, altered coordination, and behavior changes for years to come.